Keeping Pets and Their People Together Fund

 This fund decreases the chance of pets not receiving care, being surrendered to an animal shelter or euthanized when families experience unexpected veterinary medical costs and can’t afford care.
 All funds are used at Community Pet Care Clinic.

-We put our money where our mouth is by donating $1 from every healthy pet exam we do into this fund.
-Our veterinary team can then use to help clients in need.
+We put our money where our mouth is by donating $1 from every healthy pet exam we do into this fund, and our veterinary team can then use it to help clients in need.
 There are requirements to qualify for the fund.
-It is reserved for life-saving and urgent medical emergencies.
-Our staff can talk to you about qualifications.
+Use of the fund is at management discretion and is intended to help client's afford life saving and medically necessary care for their pets.

 How can you help?